puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_resources.markdown

 ### Containment

-Resources may be contained by [classes][class] and [defined types][defined_type].
+Resources may be contained by [classes][class] and [defined types][defined_type] --- when something forms a [relationship][relationships] with the container, the contained resources are also affected.
 See [Containment][] for more details.

 Special Attributes
 -----

 ### Name/Namevar

-Most types have an attribute which identifies a resource _on the target system._ This is referred to as the "namevar," and is often simply called "name."
+Most types have an attribute which identifies a resource _on the target system._ This special attribute is called the "namevar," and the attribute itself is often (but not always) just `name`.
 For example, the `name` of a service or package is the name by which the system's service or package tools will recognize it.
-The `path` of a file is its location on disk.
+On the other hand, the file type's namevar is `path`, the file's location on disk.

+The [type reference][types] lists the namevars for all of the core resource types.
+For custom resource types, check the documentation for the module that provides the type.

 Namevar values **must be unique per resource type,** with only rare exceptions (such as `exec`).

-Namevars are not to be confused with the title, which identifies a resource _to Puppet._ However, they often have the same value, since the namevar's value will **default to the title** if it isn't specified.
-Thus, the `path` of the file example [above](#syntax) is `/etc/passwd`, even though it was never specified.
+Namevars are not to be confused with the **title**, which identifies a resource _to Puppet._ However, they often have the same value, since the namevar's value will default to the title if it isn't specified.
+Thus, the `path` of the file example [above](#syntax) is `/etc/passwd`, even though we didn't include the `path` attribute in the resource declaration.

-The distinction between title and namevar lets you use a single, consistently-titled resource to manage something whose name differs by platform.
-For example, the NTP service is `ntpd` on Red Hat-derived systems, but `ntp` on Debian and Ubuntu; the service resource could simply be titled "ntp," but could have its name set correctly by platform.
+The separation between title and namevar lets you use a consistently-titled resource to manage something whose name differs by platform.
+For example, the NTP service might be `ntpd` on Red Hat-derived systems, but `ntp` on Debian and Ubuntu; to accommodate that, you could title the service "ntp," but set its name according to the OS.
 Other resources could then form relationships to it without worrying that its title will change.

 ### Ensure

 Many types have an `ensure` attribute.
-This generally manages the most fundamental aspect of the resource on the target system --- does the file exist, is the service running or stopped, is the package installed or uninstalled, etc.
+This generally manages the most important aspect of the resource on the target system --- does the file exist, is the service running or stopped, is the package installed or uninstalled, etc.

 Allowed values for `ensure` vary by type.
 Most types accept `present` and `absent`, but there may be additional variations.
 Be sure to check the reference for each type you are working with.